ab28dev/WhatsAppBulkSender_Script-PYTHON/README.md

+# WhatsAppBulkSender_Script-PYTHON

-This project is sub-part (python scripts) of WhatsAppBulkSender-WPF  ( https://github.com/ab28dev/WhatsAppBulkSender-WPF )
+This project is sub-part (python scripts) of WABS_WhatsAppBulkSender-WPF ( https://github.com/ab28dev/WABS_WhatsAppBulkSender-WPF ) project.

 Disclaimer:

-THIS PROJECT IS ONLY MEANT FOR EDUCATIONAL PURPOSE.
+THIS PROJECT IS ONLY MEANT FOR EDUCATIONAL & LEARNING PURPOSE.
 ANYONE USING THIS PROJECT FOR ANY OTHER USE WILL SOLELY BE RESPONISIBLE FOR ITS CONSEQUENSES.

+I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH IT.